Rajkumar-Khatua/DFG---Dynamic-from-ganerator/README.md

 ## Acknowledgments

-I would like to express my gratitude to [OnlineSales.ai](https://onlinesales.ai/) for providing me with this interview assignment.
-This project has been a valuable learning experience, and I appreciate the opportunity to work on it.

 I would also like to thank the developers and contributors of the technologies and tools I used in this project:

 - [React.js](https://reactjs.org/) - A fantastic JavaScript library for building user interfaces.